Jump to content

 Family law basics - custody

 In principle, parents have the right and the duty to bear responsibility (parental custody) for their children.
 Married couples automatically have joint custody.
 In the case of unmarried parents, this is initially the mother.
-However, the father can apply for custody and the mother is asked for her opinion, but since 2013 she no longer has a right of veto.
+However, the father can apply for custody and the mother must give her opinion.
+Since 2013, however, she no longer has a right of veto.
 In the event of a dispute over joint custody, the family court decides.
-Mothers who are not married to the child's father and do not share custody with him receive a so-called "negative certificate" if required.

 Children of underage mothers are usually assigned a guardian who assumes legal representation.
-Guardianship is appointed by law by a family court.
-If no relative was named before the birth of the child, the youth welfare office steps in.
+The guardian is appointed by a family court.

 Rainbow families